guidogerb/guidogerb-website/@guidogerb/components/ai-support/README.md

 - **API Gateway bridge** — Posts chat-completion payloads using the OpenAI schema (`model`, `messages`, `temperature`, `top_p`, `user`) so the gateway can proxy to OpenAI or compatible providers without translation glue.
 - **Guardrail integration** — Accepts an async `guardrail` hook that can allow, block, or mutate user prompts before they leave the browser; rejected prompts surface detailed messaging in the UI.
 - **RAG embeddings** — Supports a pluggable `embeddingRetriever` hook that returns contextual snippets or message objects to prepend ahead of each API call, enabling Retrieval-Augmented Generation workflows.
+- **Streaming responses** — Detects `text/event-stream` and NDJSON payloads so the UI can surface assistant tokens as they arrive instead of waiting for the full JSON payload.
 - **User context aware** — Injects the provided `userContext` into the outbound payload (as the `user` field + serialized system prompt) so downstream services can personalize responses or apply policy rules.
 - **Configurable history limit** — Maintains a rolling chat history with a configurable `historyLimit`, trimming the oldest turns while preserving the earliest system instruction for grounding.
 - **Accessible chat shell** — Ships with a minimal, keyboard-friendly UI (messages list, textarea, submit button, live error banner) that consumers can re-style via `className` overrides.